© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lammas Field Roman villa, 680m north east of Western Bury is a scheduled monument protected by Historic England under reference 1015489.
 View the official record →

-Lammas Field Roman villa is a Romano-British settlement located north-east of Western Bury in Hertfordshire.
+Lammas Field Roman villa is a Romano-British residential and agricultural complex located in Hertfordshire, approximately 680 metres north-east of Western Bury.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015489.

 Lammas Field Roman villa, 680m north east of Western Bury is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015489.